TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 * Does not support automated piece movement, requiring players to manually move all pieces.
 * Lacks an automated reset function for returning pieces to their starting positions.

+* **DIY Solutions**: Several open-source projects present designs of varying complexity.
+Some rely on stepper motors and Arduinos for piece movement, while others incorporate Raspberry Pis and computer vision to track pieces and issue precise directions via microcontrollers.

+Below are multiple DIY solutions that have implications for our project:

 *8x8 Smart Chess Board [9]: A Raspberry Pi–controlled prototype that uses stepper motors, lead screw mechanisms, and an electromagnetic head to move magnetized chess pieces.
 The design mimics the motion of a 3D printer to achieve movement across the XY plane.
 The design utilizes a min-max algorithm to generate the best move predictions.

 Cons: